An Overview of New Hampshire’s Decriminalization Law

 Minors: Those under 18 years of age are subject to the jurisdiction of the juvenile court, which will be expected to order a substance abuse evaluation unless factors exist that make it unneeded.

-Revenue: All revenue from fines imposed under the new law is placed in a special fund for substance abuse prevention programs.
+Revenue: All revenue from fines imposed under the law is placed in a special fund for substance abuse prevention programs.